 My research project

 Ion channels in living cells are examples of where quantum effects can play a role in biology.
 These proteins provide a selective conduction of ions across cellular membranes, which is crucial for cell survival.
 They are so important that they rank as the second most important target for the development of pharmaceutical drugs.
-However, the mechanisms behind their selectivity - e.g. how these proteins can perfectly discriminate between ions - is poorly understood.
+However, the mechanisms behind their selectivity - e.g. how these proteins can perfectly discriminate between ions - is not entirely understood.

 Pharmacological characterization of CDX, a Candoxin-inspired antagonist of nicotinic acetylcholine receptors.